 Kate Ellis was born in Liverpool and she studied drama in Manchester.
 She worked in teaching, marketing and accountancy before first enjoying writing success as a winner of the North West Playwrights competition.
 Crime and mystery stories have always fascinated her, as have medieval history and archaeology which she likes to incorporate in her books.
 She is married with two grown up sons and she lives in North Cheshire, England, with her husband.

 Kate's novels feature archaeology graduate Detective Sergeant Wesley Peterson who fights crime in the "mean streets" (or should it be "mean lanes"?) of South Devon.
 Each story combines an intriguing contemporary murder mystery with a parallel historical case.
 She has also written five books in the spooky Joe Plantagenet series set in North Yorkshire and the two novels in a new historical trilogy set in the aftermath of the First World War as well as many short stories for crime fiction anthologies and magazines.
 Kate was elected a member of The Detection Club in 2014.
 She is a member of the Crime Writers Association and Murder Squad.
-Kate has been shortlisted for the CWA Dagger in the Library and she is currently working on her twenty third Wesley Peterson novel.
+Kate has twice been shortlisted for the CWA Dagger in the Library and she is currently working on her twenty fourth Wesley Peterson novel.

 Photo Copyright: www.matthewpover.com